 Site-specific plan map amendments are not City-led but initiated by property owners.
-Initiated amendments need to meet the Final Review Decision Criteria per LUC 20.30I.150 and can be initiated by:
+Initiated amendments need to meet the Final Review Decision Criteria per LUC 20.30I.150 and can be initiated by public entities or private property owners.

-• Public entities may initiate site-specific map amendments for property located in those neighborhood areas for which Comprehensive Plan Amendments are initiated as part of the

-Great Neighborhoods program.
-This property belongs to the public at large rather than an individual or a company.

-- Private property owners, or their authorized agents, may initiate a site-specific map amendment that meets the following requirements: - The subject property is located in a Neighborhood Center (see Map LU-2 of the Comprehensive Plan Periodic Update) or in those portions of (candidate) Countywide Centers as identified by King County that have a similar function.
+- Public entities may initiate site-specific map amendments for property located in neighborhood areas for which the City has initiated Comprehensive Plan Amendments as part of the Great Neighborhoods program.
+This property belongs to the public at large rather than an individual or a company. - Private property owners, or their authorized agents, may initiate a site-specific map amendment that meets the following requirements: - The subject property is located in a Neighborhood Center (see Map LU-2 of the Comprehensive Plan Periodic Update) or in Countywide Centers as identified by King County.
 The Comprehensive Plan Periodic Update defines Neighborhood Centers as "a small commercial or mixed-use area in a location that is otherwise primarily residential.
-Neighborhood Center are often anchored by grocery stores and often meet the daily needs of local residents". - Create or strengthen the property's function as a Third Place helping to establish neighborhood identity.
+Neighborhood Centers are often anchored by grocery stores and often meet the daily needs of local residents". - The proposed map amendment creates or strengthens the property's function as a Third Place helping to establish neighborhood identity.
 As defined in the Comprehensive Plan Periodic Update, Third Places are "places that people go to when they are neither home nor at work that are seen as spaces to provide connection and build community.
-They can occur informally in any publicly- or privately-owned place as long as it is known to the community as a safe and welcoming space". - The proposed map amendment encourages new retail and services along residential, ensuring easy pedestrian access and enhancing the livability of the neighborhood. - The proposed map amendment provides increased benefits for the public realm, such as pedestrian-oriented building design, through-block connections, public spaces, activities, openness and views. - The proposed map amendment minimizes the risk of business displacement and encourages retention and (temporary) relocation of affected businesses.
+They can occur informally in any publicly- or privately-owned place as long as it is known to the community as a safe and welcoming space". - The proposed map amendment encourages new retail or services supporting residential uses, ensuring easy pedestrian access and enhancing the livability of the neighborhood. - The proposed map amendment provides increased benefits for the public realm, such as pedestrian-oriented building design, through-block connections, public spaces, activities, openness and views. - The proposed map amendment minimizes the risk of business displacement and encourages retention and (temporary) relocation of affected businesses.